hdadhich01/round-nutrition/README.md

 ⚠️ As of `1.1.x` all functions have been made external with no need for object instantiation.

-\*Some functions have an additional `boolean` parameter of `minimal` to opt for a cleaner UI implementation.
-By default, the argument is set to `False`.
+\*Some functions have a `boolean` parameter of `minimal` to opt for a cleaner user interface implementation.
+By default, its argument is set to `False`.

 ## Contributing